ryanmaguire/libtmpl/README.md

 ```
 This creates libtmpl.dll directly in the top directory of libtmpl.
 You can
 move this to the `System32` directory, or add this directory to your path.

+The other option is using the Linux Subsystem for Windows.
+I've not personally
+tried this, but a colleague has had some success with it.